-Even had the government shown probable cause for the electronic communications service provider to disclose the content of all email or fax communications and information connected to the target email account, the Court is concerned by the lack of any limits on the government's review of the information, such as filtering procedures for emails, faxes, and information that do not fall within the scope of probable cause or contain attorney-client privileged communications.
-Under the government's proposed warrant to Yahoo!, a governmentagent would be authorized to review the content of all the emails ever sent or received on the email account among a host of other information provided by the electronic communications service provider.
-Likewise, the UnityFax warrant would permit a government-authorized person to review the content of all fax communications ever sent or received to that account.
+Even had the government shown probable cause for the Providers to disclose the content of all email communications and information connected to the target accounts, the Court is concerned by the lack of any limits on the government's review of the information, such as filtering procedures for emails and information that do not fall within the scope of probable cause or contain attorney-client privileged communications.
+Under the government's proposed warrants, a government agent would be presumably be authorized to review the content of all the emails ever sent or received on the target accounts among a host of other information provided by the Providers.
 While the government's enforcement purposes should not be hindered, there must be an appropriate balance between allowing law enforcement to do its job effectively and protecting the Fourth Amendment rights of those being investigated.
-The warrants as currently proposed give the government virtual carte blanche to review the content of all electronic communications associated with the accounts and fail to adequately limit the discretion of the governmentauthorized agents executing the warrants.
-The lack in the warrant of any limitations on the government's review of the content of all email or fax communications obtained from the electronic communications service providers is in violation of the Fourth Amendment.
+The warrants as currently proposed give the government virtual carte blanche to review the content of all electronic communications associated with the accounts and fail to adequately limit the discretion of the government-authorized agents executing the warrants.
+The absence of any limitations in the warrants on the government's review of the content of all email communications obtained from the Providers is in violation of the Fourth Amendment.